timfayz/elementcss/docs/3_usage.md

 ##Creating Module

 If you want to create your own module, go to ``templates/module`` folder.
-It is the basic